Beledweyne: Municipality

 On May 7, 2012, Beledweyne held its first mayoral elections since the start of the civil war in the early 1990s.
 Two hundred delegates took part in the contest, which was overseen by the Hiran region's head of elections, Sadaq Omar Sabriye.
 Mohamed Hassan Nuriye emerged as the new city mayor, obtaining 135 votes versus 11 and 8 votes, respectively, for the two nearest competitors.

 In his first day in office, Mayor Nuriye officially banned firearms within the city limits.
 He also warned that people found contravening the edict would have their weapons impounded and could face imprisonment.
 In addition, Nuriye indicated that for security reasons, government soldiers who were not on patrol should remain within their bases.
 Soldiers would likewise only be permitted to carry weapons in the city while conducting security operations.

 To further tighten up on security, Beledweyne municipality over a three-day period started simultaneously registering all local residents.
 Mayor Nuriye also unveiled plans for a citywide beautification campaign.
 In July 2012, his administration imposed a two-day night-time curfew in Beledweyne, while government soldiers demolished structures that had been illegally erected along the area's main road in one of the Municipality's first urban renewal initiatives.

 In March 2015, the Beledweyne municipality launched a civilian tax collection program in the city.
 The tax revenue is earmarked for essential public social services.
 Additionally, the city government is slated to register all local businesses, which will further facilitate tax gathering.
 The municipal authorities are also scheduled to set up a new citywide house numbering system.

+In 2019, Safiya Jimale became the first female mayor in Somalia.